 2. Dealing With Duplicates

-Lots of non-profits also complain that their CRM solution had no mechanism for preventing duplicates, so contacts would end up in their database 3 or 4 times.
+Lots of non-profits also complain that their CRM or membership management software had no mechanism for preventing duplicates, so contacts would end up in their database 3 or 4 times.
 On top of this, there are no tools for finding and merging duplicates.

 3. Running Queries